wiseaidev/pydist2/README.rst

 where the first column represents the distance between each pair of observations. for instance, the euclidean distance between (100. , 100.) and ( 0. , 100.) is 100.

-- [X] Support numpy arrays of the same size only.
+- ☑ Support numpy arrays of the same size only.

 Todo list
 ---------

-- [ ] Re-validate the correctness of the distances equations.
+- ☐ Re-validate the correctness of the distances equations.
-- [ ] Performance tests & vectorization.
+- ☐ Performance tests & vectorization.
-- [ ] Adding new distances.
+- ☐ Adding new distances.
-- [ ] Adding a squared form of the distance.
+- ☐ Adding a squared form of the distance.
-- [ ] Support tuples and list.
+- ☐ Support tuples and list.
+- ☐ Remove numpy from dependencies.
-- [ ] Write more test cases.
+- ☐ Write more test cases.
-- [ ] Handling Exceptions.
+- ☐ Handling Exceptions.
-- [ ] Restructure the docs.
+- ☐ Restructure the docs.

 .. _MIT License: https://opensource.org/licenses/MIT
 .. _Pypi: https://pypi.org/project/pydist2/